ode-victor/Structural-Design-and-Analysis-of-a-Reinforced-Flyover-Bridge/README.md

 - pavement structure
 - parapet
 2. To check for deflection, if the shear force is adequate, and if the reinforcement is adequate
-# Type of Loading Applied
+# Types of Loading Applied
 ## Fatigue Loads
 Fatigue loads are repeated traffic loads used to check that bridge parts won't crack or fail over time from long-term use.
 ## HA Loading & HB Loading